ckswilliams/modOpenREM/docs/iis_on_windows.rst

 Install wfastcgy Python package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    - Open a command prompt and go to the python\\script directory if that directory is not in your path
+    - Open a command prompt and navigate to the python\\script directory if that directory is not in your path
     - Type "pip install wfastcgi"
     - Close the command prompt by entering "exit"